JankariTech/blog/src/assets/TestAutomationWithGo-ABlogSeries/goBasics.md

 episode: 1
 ---

 **गो** **"Journey With Go - A Blog Series"** about the basics of Go `Go Basic`, advanced concepts in Go `Go Beyond Basics`, testing with go `Godog as Test Framework` and many more.
-This is the first blog of the series.
-In this blog, we will learn about the installation of Go, initializing a Go project.
-We will also learn about the basic data types, variables, constants in Go.
+This is the first blog in the series.
+In this blog, we will learn about installing Go, and initializing a Go project.
+We will also learn about the basic data types, variables, and constants in Go.
 So, let's get started.

 ## Introduction
 - Designed and Developed at Google by Robert Griesemer, Rob Pike, and Ken Thompson
-- Go is an open source programming language supported by Google
+- Go is an open-source programming language backed by Google
-- Go is a statically typed i.e. you need to declare type of variable before using it
+- Go is statically typed i.e. you need to declare the type of a variable before using it
 - Go is compiled programming language i.e. you need to compile your code before running it

 ## Why Go?